Efficient, safe and low emission cooking methods available for all of those in the developing world

 Deforestation is an issue across the globe and residential use of wood for cooking is a large contributor to the cutting down of trees in developing countries.
 Removal of trees reduces the Earth’s capacity to process the carbon dioxide released from human activity.
 Additionally, this “stored” carbon is then released when combusted.
 Carbon dioxide, methane and carbon monoxide is released in the burning of wood – when inefficient combustion occurs, black carbon is emitted.
 Black carbon is one of the top contributors to global warming.

 Mr Sidonio Freitas, CEO of National Fire Engineering Timor Leste

 HOW IT WORKS

-The proposed rocket stove aims to reduce the required fuel required and smoke emitted (especially harmful gases such as carbon monoxide as a result from incomplete combustion).
-It works with all solid fuels such as wood, biomass briquettes and animal dung.
+We have developed a rocket stove that aims to reduce the fuel required and smoke emitted (especially harmful gases such as carbon monoxide as a result of incomplete combustion).
+These stoves work with all solid fuels, like wood, biomass briquettes and animal dung.
 Through increasing air flow it ensures that more complete combustion can occur, increasing heat output.

 We have validated a large component of the business model, given that identified beneficiaries have purchased over 65 stoves.
 To achieve this, we went directly to the community members ourselves, however we currently stock stoves in 3 stores and are in the process of developing relationships with distribution agents, who will act as further intermediaries to the end user..
 We have a smart ordering system set up, allowing retailers and distribution agents to place orders and pay invoices through a chat bot, enabling scale.
 We currently are in the process of finding a local manufacturer that is able to make stoves at scale, and this will form the basis of the next steps.